-Amyotrophic lateral sclerosis (ALS) is a rare neurological disease that is characterized by loss of motor neurons, which are nerve cells that control voluntary muscle movement.
-Hence, patients with ALS will eventually lose the ability to walk, talk and carry out everyday activities.
+Amyotrophic lateral sclerosis (ALS) is a rare neurological disease that is characterized by the loss of motor neurons, which are nerve cells that control voluntary muscle movement.
+Hence, patients with ALS will eventually lose the ability to walk, talk, and carry out other important everyday activities.

-One of the main recommendations that doctors make to patients with ALS is to undergo physical therapy early on in the disease course, as it can help ALS patients slowly learn to adjust to their physical capabilities as the disease advances.
+One of the main recommendations that doctors make to patients who have recently been diagnosed with ALS is to undergo physical therapy early on in the course of the disease, as this form of therapy can help ALS patients slowly learn to adjust to their physical capabilities as the disease advances.

 Physical therapy can help improve the overall quality of life for patients with ALS.
 Physical therapists, which are the professionals that carry out physical therapy, do the following:

 - Teach the patient and caregiver how to conduct proper stretching and daily range-of-motion exercises.

 - Anticipate the patient's future needs.
 For example, if the patient’s physical condition is deteriorating quickly, then it is important to introduce them to assistive devices or foot orthoses in a timely manner that can help minimize foot drop and stabilize weak muscles to prevent falls.